-- 1. Review the information in "Safety" on page v, "Installation Guidelines" on page 9, and "Handling static-sensitive devices" on page 10. - 2.
-Turn off the server and disconnect all power cords and external cables ("Turning off the server" on page 12); then, remove the server cover (see "Removing the server left-side cover and bezel (tower model)" on page 15 or "Removing the server top cover and bezel (rack configuration)" on page 17). - 3.
-If necessary, remove the air-baffle assembly, adapter-support bracket, adapters, and plastic dividers.
-See "Removing and installing the adapter-support bracket" on page 19 and "Working with adapters" on page 21 for additional information. - Attention: The server electromagnetic interference (EMI) integrity and cooling are both protected by having the front bays covered or occupied.
-When you install the 3-Pack Ultra320 Hot-Swap Expansion option, save the filler panels from the bay, in case you later remove the 3-Pack Ultra320 Hot-Swap Expansion option and do not replace it with another device. - 4.
-Remove the two filler panels from the removable-media bay opening.
+- 1. Review the information in "Safety" on page v, "Installation Guidelines" on page 9, and "Handling static-sensitive devices" on page 10. - Turn off the server and disconnect all power cords and external cables ("Turning off the server" on page 12); then, remove the server cover (see "Removing the server left-side cover and bezel (tower model)" on page 15 or "Removing the server top cover and bezel (rack configuration)" on page 17). - If necessary, remove the air-baffle assembly, adapter-support bracket, adapters, and plastic dividers.
+See "Removing and installing the adapter-support bracket" on page 19 and "Working with adapters" on page 21 for additional information.

+Attention: The server electromagnetic interference (EMI) integrity and cooling are both protected by having the front bays covered or occupied.
+When you install the 3-Pack Ultra320 Hot-Swap Expansion option, save the filler panels from the bay, in case you later remove the 3-Pack Ultra320 Hot-Swap Expansion option and do not replace it with another device.

+- 4. Remove the two filler panels from the removable-media bay opening.
 Store the filler panels for future use. - 5.
 Remove the custom metal slide rails and screws that are inside the 5.25-inch removable-media drive bays.
 Store the slide rails and screws for future use. - 6.
-Align the 3-Pack Ultra320 Hot-Swap Expansion option with the empty removable-media bay opening, adjacent to the standard hot-swap hard disk drive backplane.
+Complete the following steps to attach the SCSI backplane to the drive cage.